Last updated on October 10, 2025 4:39 am

 - Accommodates a variety of shank types.

-- The forward to reverse lever is a bit stiff.
+- The forward-to-reverse lever is a bit stiff.

 Best pin vise hand drill